 - slow movements

 - shortening of tendons

-Dystonic CP can affect all areas of the body, and abnormal postures may last for short or long periods.
+Dystonic CP can be focused or can affect all areas of the body, and abnormal postures may last for short or long periods.

-It is usually triggered when an individual actively tries to move.
+Dystonia is usually triggered when an individual actively and purposefully tries to move.
 For some, dystonia is only triggered by specific movements.
 Likewise, dystonia can become more severe when the individual is stressed, emotional, or tired.